bobbybee/umbrarum/ideas/clue-formats.md

 * Use Makey Makey?
   * with LOCKERS because they're METAL?
   * with PAPER with GRAPHITE?
-* CAPACATIVE SENSING with LOCKERS! (sense when locker is touched and make shit happen)
+* CAPACATIVE SENSING with LOCKERS! (sense when locker is touched and make magic happen)
 * iBeacon

 ## not IRL